Overview

 getDocs(colRef) -

-build a query targeting the collection:
+build a query (targeting the collection):

 query(colRef, filters..) -

-build a document reference (random-ID):
+build a random-ID document reference:

 doc(colRef), or one that refers to a specific document:doc(colRef, docId) -